PoisotLab/ms_mangal_synthesis/manuscript.md

 severe climate change.
 However, though we lack baselines against which to measure the present, as a community we are in a position to provide one for the future.
-Climate change will continue to have important impacts on species distributions and interactions for at least the next century [tk].
+Climate change will continue to have important impacts on species distributions and interactions for at least the next century.
 The Mangal database provides a structure to organize and share network data, creating a baseline for future attempts to monitor and adapt to biodiversity change.